History

 With a tennis court and other amenities, she was considered one of the most luxurious ocean liners of her time, and also one of the fastest.
 She completed 91 voyages with over 200,000 passengers for the Hamburg-South America Line; the last one was her return voyage to Hamburg in August 1939.

-With the outbreak of World War II, the ship was requisitioned for the Kriegsmarine of Nazi Germany and stationed in Gotenhafen (Gdynia, Poland) as accommodation ship in 1940.
+With the outbreak of World War II the ship was requisitioned for the Kriegsmarine of Nazi Germany and stationed in Gotenhafen (Gdynia, Poland) as an accommodation ship in 1940.

-CAP ARCONA's short career as film-ship for the dramatisation of the Titanic disaster with over 1,500 dead can be seen as gloomy harbinger for her very own fate in the final days of World War II, claiming almost three times more lifes.
+Cap Arcona's short career as film-ship for the dramatisation of the Titanic disaster with over 1,500 dead can be seen as gloomy harbinger for her very own fate in the final days of World War II, claiming almost three times more lives.

 Description